-Conversation We analyze conversation log data in R&R. First, we evaluate the correct execution of the EMT-based dialogues.
-While all 31 participants went through all four questions in the tutoring script, we noticed that seven conversations omitted one to two expectations.
-Further, in nine conversations, the student agent requested similar information at different points in the session, often when users wrote long responses covering multiple expectations at once.
+Conversations We analyze conversation log data in R&R. First, we evaluate the correct execution of the EMT-based dialogues.
+While all 31 participants went through all four questions in the tutoring script, we noticed that 7 conversations omitted 1 or 2 two expectations.
+Further, in 9 conversations, the student agent requested similar information at different points in the session, often when users wrote long responses covering multiple expectations at once.
 Another issue uncovered was that the system was often lenient towards user responses that only covered parts of one expectation (e.g., mention cellular respiration but do not explain its in- and outputs).
 An evaluation of all conversations verified the factual correctness of the GPT-4-based agents' responses.
-While we find that
+While we find that R&R facilitates coherent free-form conversational tutoring, future revisions are needed to enhance the system's ability to provide users with targeted feedback.